Payment Facilitator

 And it’s about time to discuss the most interesting billing model in my mind.
 I want to call this model even a business model.
 Yes, I am going to discuss MSB.

-So, what is MSB billing or business model?
+So, what is the MSB billing or business model?

 MSB -Money Service Business.
 Several companies that I am sure you’ve heard of before are Western Union, MoneyGram, PayPal, Check Free, GoFundMe, Airbnb, ACE Cash, and lots more.